ramoncreager/PyProximity/README.md

           def div_two(self, x, y):
               print "returning %d / %d = %d" % (x, y, x / y)
               return x / y

+          def delay(self, td):
+              """
+              sleeps for the interval specified in td.

+              td: a datetime.timedelta

+              NOTE: This function will cause a TypeError exception, because timedelta is not JSON serializable.
+It is here to illustrate the limitations of the proxy code.
+              """
+              sleep(td.seconds)
+              return "slept for %d seconds" % (td.seconds)

 You wish to call `add_two` and `div_two` from an entirely separate Python session on perhaps a different host.
 With the ZMQJSONProxy you can easily do so.
 On the server machine, in an interactive Python session, enter the following code (assuming class Foo above is already defined):